raspberrypilearning/sensing-science/lesson-4/lesson.md

 ##Analysis of the results

 - Once the results have been saved the file can be accessed by importing into a spreadsheet or by printing out the raw data file.
-- Students to plot a graph of the temperature against time.
+- Students to plot a graph of temperature change against time.

 ##Plenary